 I've managed to dig up some photos of the FM yagis I use and have used in the past.
 You can check them out here.

 Es season 2017 (as of June 11).
 It began very slowly.
 There were two small openings here at the end of May.
 June was a little better, beginning with a large opening on the 7th and a tiny one on the 8th.
-You can see my loggings for May and June down below.
-Take a look if you are interested.
+You can see my loggings for for 2017 in the chart below.

 DTV Tropo catches from 2015